chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # package examples

-Type this into Shef (recipe context):
+Type this into your Shef session (recipe context):

     @@@ruby
-    package "apache2"
+    package "apache2" do
+      action :install
+    end

+Do not type this one in, as the package version may change.

     package "apache2" do
       version "2.2.14-5ubuntu8.7"